yannickperrenet/dotfiles/rofi/README.md

 # Rofi

-Just a list of useful commands
+Just a list of useful commands:
 ```bash
 # Select a theme.
 rofi-theme-selector